bareos/bareos/manuals/en/developers/pluginAPI.md

      make
      make test

-After building Bacula and changing into the src/plugins/fd directory, the <span>**make**</span> command will build the
+After building Bareos and changing into the src/plugins/fd directory, the <span>**make**</span> command will build the
 <span>**bpipe-fd.so**</span> plugin, which is a very useful and working
 program.